VoodooTeam/APPS-ad-tools-android/README.md

 * `ads-applovin`: the implementation of the API with applovin SDK dependency
     * apphrbr is included until we find a clean API to extract it in another module like we did for amazon's integration
+* `ads-applovin-compose`: provides some useful classes/extensions to use the lib with compose.
+    * `LazyListAdMediator` is a basic integration of the ads into a LazyList (used in sample app)
 * `ads-applovin-plugin-*`: every extension plugin that might be required for a network to be integrated (eg: amazon for mrec in `AmazonMRECAdClientPlugin`)
 * TODO `ads-noop`: a dummy implementation of `ads-api` to build your app without ads (eg: for faster